Search Railroad Sites For:

 Shasta Sunset Dinner Train

-The Shasta Sunset Dinner Train went into operation in June of 1996 using McCloud diesels and several ex-Illinois Central heavyweight cars.
+The Shasta Sunset Dinner Train entered operation in June of 1996 using McCloud diesels and several ex-Illinois Central heavyweight cars.
 The train proved to be enormously popular, expanding from one to two to four cars within a year.
-The train today operates with the same four cars, but a lounge/power/concession car has been added to the consist, and a fifth heavyweight was converted into a state-of-the-art dancing car in late 2002.
-The new dancing car alternates on the consist with one of the open-air flats.
+The train operated until January 2010 with the same four cars, but a lounge/power/concession car has been added to the consist.
+The shops coverted two more heavyweight coaches into state-of-the-art dancing cars in late 2002 and 2007.
+The new dancing car alternated on the consist with one of the open-air flats.

 Riding the Dinner Train: A photo essay by Peter and Karen Ely